aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/30-expose_a_service.md

 sidebar_position: 30
 weight: 5
 ---
-It's common to us a Kubernetes Ingress to access an internal kubernetes service from the outside.
+It's common for us to use a Kubernetes Ingress to access an internal kubernetes service from the outside.
 In this module, you configure the traffic to enter through an Istio ingress gateway, in order to apply Istio control on traffic to your microservices.

-By default, kubernetes services running in namespaces managed by Istio service mesh are not exposed outside the cluster.
+By default, Kubernetes services running in namespaces managed by the Istio service mesh are not exposed outside the cluster.
 For the Kubernetes service you want to expose externally, you must deploy an Istio Ingress Gateway as a LoadBalancer for it, and then define an Istio VirtualService with the necessary routes.
 Let's see how that works.

 ### Enable Istio in a Namespace
 You must manually enable Istio in each namespace that you want to track or control with Istio.
 When Istio is enabled in a namespace, the Envoy sidecar proxy is injected into all new workloads deployed in that namespace.